sidhu4u/Python-Programs/Basic_Programs/Readme.md

 pgm9) Python Program for n-th Fibonacci number

-pgm10) Python Program for How to check if a given number is Fibonacci number?
+pgm10) Python Program to check if a given number is in Fibonacci number

 pgm11) Python Program for n'th multiple of a number in Fibonacci Series